Galileo project

-Jupiter's atmospheric composition and ammonia clouds were recorded.
-Io's volcanism and plasma interactions with Jupiter's atmosphere were also recorded.
+Jupiter's atmospheric composition and ammonia clouds were recorded, as were the volcanism and plasma interactions on Io with Jupiter's atmosphere.
 The data Galileo collected supported the theory of a liquid ocean under the icy surface of Europa, and there were indications of similar liquid-saltwater layers under the surfaces of Ganymede and Callisto.
 Ganymede was shown to possess a magnetic field and the spacecraft found new evidence for exospheres around Europa, Ganymede, and Callisto.
-Galileo also discovered that Jupiter's faint ring system consists of dust from impacts on the four small inner moons.
+Galileo also discovered that Jupiter's faint ring system consists of dust from impact events on the four small inner moons.
 The extent and structure of Jupiter's magnetosphere was also mapped.